WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

     f64x2.qfms(x, y, z) = for each 64-bit lane: x[i] - y[i] * z[i] (single rounding)
     ```

     > 3. How will these instructions be implemented?
-Give examples on at 2 different architectures.
+Give examples for at least x86-64 and ARM64.

     ia32 or x64 with FMA3: